kadave01/HYCOS/README.md

 ### Copyright notice

-Technische Universiteit Delft hereby disclaims all copyright interest in the `HYCOS` model for thermodynamic assessment of transcritical/supercritical CO<sub>2</sub> Brayton cycles written by the Author(s).
+Technische Universiteit Delft hereby disclaims all copyright interest in the **HYCOS** thermodynamic model for assessment of transcritical/supercritical CO<sub>2</sub> Brayton cycles written by the Author(s).

 Henri Werij, Faculty of Aerospace Engineering, Technische Universiteit Delft.